fkusche/ringsip/README.md

 ## Building

-Currently, only Debian Jessie is tested.
+Currently, only Debian Jessie and Stretch are tested.

 In order to build, do the following: